 Photos Usage in Web Design Explained: Essential Facts, Tools and Tips

-Photos and images are just another element of web design that however does need a thoughtful approach.
+Photos and images are just other elements of web design that however does need a thoughtful approach.
 The same picture taken from another angle or used in different places of a web page can serve different purposes and have different workflows.

 It’s absolutely obvious that most web designs use photos and images.
 They make any design more eye-catching and visually attractive.
-In theory they have to perform this function, but in practice it’s not always true.
+In theory, they have to perform this function, but in practice, it’s not always true.
 Some graphics can destroy the look of the entire website.
-In this sense we can’t stay aside the use of stock photos.
+In this sense, we can’t stay aside from the use of stock photos.
 They can be both beneficial or destructive.

 The Use of Stock Photos

 There are two opposite points of view on the use of stock photos usage in web design.
 From users side stock pics seem to be the greatest invention since the web appeared.
 It’s easy to understand such an ardor approach because of the most obvious advantages of stock photos and images.

 Stock Photo Advantages

 - A wide variety of photos available on demand.
 Stock libraries and photo databases provide tons of pictures on different topics.

 - Public images are always available at a low price, especially if you’re a community member and can benefit from promotions and discounts.